dcm4che/dcm4chee-proxy/README.md

 `mvn install -P ldap [-D ldap={slapd|opendj|apacheds}]`

-*Example*: To build the proxy to work with OpenDJ as the configuration backend, run:
+*Example:* To build the proxy to work with OpenDJ as the configuration backend, run:
 `mvn install -Pldap -Dldap=opendj`.

-Note: the LDAP server is not included in the build - it must be setup independently.
+*Note:* the LDAP server is not included in the build - it must be setup independently.
 Please follow the according install descriptions for the LDAP server of your choice.

 Configuration